yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 ### Is Aligned an aggregation layer?

-Aligned provides recursive proof aggregation as part of its aggregation mode, a feature shared with all aggregation layers.
-However, Aligned offers a unique fast mode designed to provide cheap and low-latency proof verification, leveraging the power of restaking via EigenLayer.
-Aligned is a decentralized network designed to verify zero-knowledge proofs and uses recursive proof aggregation as one of its tools.
+Aligned provides proof aggregation as part of its Proof Aggregation Service, a feature shared with all aggregation layers.
+However, Aligned offers a unique Proof Verification Layer designed to provide cheap and low-latency proof verification, secured by restaked ETH.

 ### What proof systems do you support?

-Aligned is designed to support any proof system.
-We [currently support](../2_architecture/0_supported_verifiers.md) Groth16 and Plonk (gnark), SP1 and Risc0.
+Aligned’s stack is designed to support any proof system.
+[Currently supported ones](../2_architecture/0_supported_verifiers.md) are Groth16 and Plonk (gnark), SP1, Risc0, and Circom.

-### How easy is it to add new proof systems?

-Aligned is designed to make adding new proof systems easy.
-The only thing needed is the verifier function, which is written in a high-level language like Rust.
-For example, we could integrate Jolt into one of our testnets just a few hours after it was released.

-### How does Aligned work?
+### How does Aligned's Proof Verification Layer work?

-The flow for fast mode verification is as follows:
+The flow is as follows:

 1. The user uses a provided CLI or SDK to send one proof or many to the batcher, and waits (Alternatively, the user can run a batcher or interact directly with Ethereum)
 2. The batcher accumulates proofs of many users for a small number of blocks (typically 1-3).